marisalim/Saiga/README.md

 The first time the pipeline is run, you'll need to analyze the raw basecalled files with `--rawNP`, demultiplex samples with `--demultgo`, and filter reads with `--filt`.

-Saiga was written to implement demultiplexing by either qcat or MiniBar. qcat can only demultiplex (currently) with ONT index kits, while MiniBar can demultiplex ONT and custom indexes.
+SAIGA was written to implement demultiplexing by either qcat or MiniBar. qcat can only demultiplex (currently) with ONT index kits, while MiniBar can demultiplex ONT and custom indexes.
 To run qcat, you need the following flags: `--demultgo y --demult qcat --min_score [ ] --ONTbarcodekit [ ]`.
 To run MiniBar, you need the following flags: `--demultgo y --demult minibar --mbseqs [ ] --mb_idx_dist [ ] --mb_pr_dist [ ]`.

 The pipeline filters by read quality with a Phred score threshold and by read length with a buffer you set around the amplicon length provided in your input `sample_list.txt` file: `--filt y --qs [ ] --buffer [ ]`.